Adler & Hearne | The short story

 ADLER & HEARNE | The Song Farmers… a spirited blend of original Texas Folk

 From the arts hamlet of Winnsboro in the piney woods region of Texas' upper east side, Lynn Adler and Lindy Hearne serve up a spirited blend of original Texas Folk with hints of jazz, blues, country and bluegrass.
-Honored by the Texas Commission on the Arts to serve as Official Texas Touring Artists since 2014, the performing-songwriter duo tours nationally (except during global pandemics, long-lasting spikes in gas prices, things like that), and continues to be available for concert bookings in the Texas Touring Roster capacity for the 2022-2024 touring season.
+Honored by the Texas Commission on the Arts to serve as Official Texas Touring Artists since 2014, the performing-songwriter duo tours nationally (except during global pandemics, long-lasting spikes in gas prices, things like that), and continues to be available for concert bookings via the TCA Texas Touring Roster for the 2022-2024 touring season.

 With 13+ recordings and decades of touring between them, Adler & Hearne's repertoire is playful, poignant and poetic -- including sparky love ballads, historically based tributes, quirky story songs and anthems of justice and peace.
 Their musical formative years share common experiences in folk, classical and gospel music – organic influences that inform their singing and songwriting.
 Raised by musical families, the two self-proclaimed 'song farmers' met as friends in Nashville in '79.
 They became a couple later in life, and put the bow on their 40-year friendship when they married in November of 2019.
 They now pay it forward together in performances from listening-room venues, festivals and community events to churches, libraries, schools and house concerts.
+In the summer of 2023 the couple also debuted their Song Farm Guesthouse listing on Airbnb - sharing their beautiful 18-acre East Texas Pineywoods home and guesthouse, pond and woods with the world.

 Adler & Hearne's music has flourished in the piney woods of their Spring Hollow Organic Song Farm home, established in 2002.
 The Summer 2022 release of their sixth duo recording The Ties That Bind Us marks their celebration of 20 years of life, love and song farming together.
 It's the couple's first release on the Howlin' Dog Records label based in Alamosa, CO, with multi-instrumentalist, singer-songwriter and producer Don Richmond at the helm and joined by special guests Eliza Gilkyson, Bill Hearne, Michael Hearne and Jimmy Stadler.